mykmal/cowas/README.md

 ### GWAS summary statistics

-For LDL cholesterol levels, we used GWAS summary statistics data from the Global Lipids Genetics Consortium (Graham et al. 2021).
+For LDL cholesterol levels, we used summary statistics data from the Global Lipids Genetics Consortium (GLGC) GWAS conducted by [Graham et al. (2021)](https://www.nature.com/articles/s41586-021-04064-3).
 Note that this study provides multi-ancestry as well as ancestry-specific results, but we only considered the European results in order to match the genetic ancestry of the UK Biobank.
 The summary-level associations can be downloaded from <https://csg.sph.umich.edu/willer/public/glgc-lipids2021/results/ancestry_specific/>.
 Place the unpacked file `LDL_INV_EUR_HRC_1KGP3_others_ALL.meta.singlevar.results` in `data_raw`.

-For Alzheimer's disease, we used GWAS summary statistics data from the European Alzheimer & Dementia Biobank consortium (Bellenguez et al. 2022).
-The summary-level associations can be downloaded from <https://ftp.ebi.ac.uk/pub/databases/gwas/summary_statistics/GCST90027001-GCST90028000/GCST90027158/>.
+For our primary analysis of Alzheimer's disease, we used summary statistics data from the European Alzheimer & Dementia Biobank (EADB) consortium GWAS conducted by [Bellenguez et al. (2022)](https://www.nature.com/articles/s41588-022-01024-z).
+This was the largest genetic association study of Alzheimer's disease available at the time of writing.
+Summary-level associations for the EADB GWAS can be downloaded from <https://ftp.ebi.ac.uk/pub/databases/gwas/summary_statistics/GCST90027001-GCST90028000/GCST90027158/>.
 Place the unpacked file `GCST90027158_buildGRCh38.tsv` in `data_raw`.

+Although the EADB GWAS of Alzheimer's disease is the largest available, some have questioned its quality because the EADB study relied in part on proxy cases, where participants' disease status was imputed from their family history of Alzheimer's disease instead of being clinically diagnosed.
+Thus, we also considered the largest GWAS of Alzheimer's disease that does not contain proxy cases: the International Genomics of Alzheimer's Project (IGAP) consortium GWAS, which was coducted by [Kunkle et al. (2019)](https://www.nature.com/articles/s41588-019-0358-2).
+Summary-level associations for the IGAP GWAS can be downloaded from <https://ftp.ebi.ac.uk/pub/databases/gwas/summary_statistics/GCST007001-GCST008000/GCST007511>.
+Place the file `Kunkle_etal_Stage1_results.txt` in `data_raw`.

-For Parkinson's disease, we used GWAS summary statistics data from the International Parkinson's Disease Genomics Consortium (Nalls et al. 2019).
+For Parkinson's disease, we used summary statistics data from the International Parkinson Disease Genomics Consortium (IPDGC) GWAS conducted by [Nalls et al. (2019)](https://www.thelancet.com/journals/laneur/article/PIIS1474-4422(19)30320-5).
 The summary-level associations can be downloaded from <https://ftp.ebi.ac.uk/pub/databases/gwas/summary_statistics/GCST009001-GCST010000/GCST009325/harmonised/>.
 Place the unpacked file `GCST009325.h.tsv` in `data_raw`.

 ### Data processing